You want to know how to write a book, but you’re not sure where to start.

 If you have more than one book idea, write an outline for each one.

 It takes a long time to write a book.
-If you can be clear about which idea is going to be the best, you can then devote your writing time to that one project.
+If you can be clear about which idea will be the best, you can devote your writing time to that project.

 Writing books or even short stories takes time.

-But once you’ve started on chapter one, allocated yourself a daily word count, and made it a writing habit, you know that you will finish writing your story.
+But once you’ve started on chapter one, allocate yourself a daily word count, and make it a writing habit, you know that you will finish writing your story.

 But before you start … STOP right here!